perriera/for_interfaces/vm/digitalocean/README.md

 #### Configur the Droplet
 - Find and select the `Access` button
 - Find and select the `Launch Drop Console` button
-- Once inside the root terminal window proceed to Next Steps
+- Once inside the root terminal window and add a dev account:

+		sudo adduser dev

+	Give it a password and click to the Y button
+	Now add it to the sudo group

+		sudo adduser dev sudo

+- Update the instance and reboot

+		sudo apt update -y
+		sudo apt upgrade -y
+		sudo apt autoremove -y
+		sudo apt autoclean -y
+		sudo reboot

 ### Summary
 You have created a Ubuntu instance on Digital Ocean